Roger Taylor (Queen drummer)

 As a songwriter, Taylor composed at least one track on every Queen album, and often sang lead vocals on his own compositions.
-He wrote or co-wrote three UK number ones ("These Are the Days of Our Lives", "Innuendo" and "Under Pressure") and wrote a further five major hits ("Radio Ga Ga", "A Kind of Magic", "Heaven for Everyone", "Breakthru", and "The Invisible Man").
-He was also the main writer on the international top-ten hit "One Vision", although the track is credited to the whole band.
-He has collaborated with such artists as Eric Clapton, Roger Waters, Roger Daltrey, Robert Plant, Phil Collins, Genesis, Jimmy Nail, Kansas, Elton John, Gary Numan, Shakin' Stevens, Foo Fighters, Al Stewart, Steve Vai, Yoshiki, Cyndi Almouzni, and Bon Jovi.
-As a producer, he has produced albums by Virginia Wolf, Jimmy Nail, and Magnum.
+He wrote or co-wrote three UK number ones ("These Are the Days of Our Lives", "Innuendo" and "Under Pressure") and wrote a further five major hits ("Radio Ga Ga", "A Kind of Magic", "Heaven for Everyone", "Breakthru" and "The Invisible Man").
+He has collaborated with such artists as Eric Clapton, Roger Waters, Roger Daltrey, Robert Plant, Phil Collins, Genesis, Jimmy Nail, Kansas, Elton John, Gary Numan, Shakin' Stevens, Foo Fighters, Al Stewart, Steve Vai, Yoshiki, Cyndi Almouzni and Bon Jovi.
+As a producer, he has produced albums by Virginia Wolf, Jimmy Nail and Magnum.

 As a singer, Taylor employs a falsetto vocal range.
 During the 1980s, in addition to his work with Queen, he formed a parallel band known as the Cross, in which he was the lead singer and rhythm guitarist.
 During the early 1980s, Taylor was also a panellist on the UK quiz show Pop Quiz, hosted by Mike Read.
-In 2014, he appeared in The Life of Rock with Brian Pern as himself.
+In 2014, he appeared in Brian Pern as himself.

+He is the father of the Darkness' drummer Rufus Tiger Taylor.

 Early life

-Roger Taylor was born on 26 July 1949 at West Norfolk & Lynn Hospital in King's Lynn, Norfolk.
-The new maternity ward was opened by Princess Elizabeth (the future queen, Elizabeth II), where she was introduced to 16 new mothers including Winifred Taylor, his mother.
+Roger Meddows Taylor was born on 26 July 1949 at West Norfolk and Lynn Hospital in King's Lynn, Norfolk.
+The new maternity ward was opened by Princess Elizabeth, the future queen Elizabeth II.
+During her visit she was introduced to 16 new mothers including Winifred Taylor, his mother.
 Taylor first lived at 87 High Street in King's Lynn and later moved to Beulah Street in the town.
-Taylor's first school was Rosebury Avenue school.
+Taylor's first school was Rosebery Avenue school.
 Taylor moved to Truro, Cornwall, in south west England, with his mother Winifred, father Michael and younger sister Clare.
 When he was seven years old, he and some friends formed his first band, the Bubblingover Boys, in which he played the ukulele.
 He briefly attended Truro Cathedral School; at the age of 13, he joined Truro School as a day boy.

-At the age of 15, Taylor became a member of the Reaction, a semi-professional rock band formed mainly of boys from Truro School.
+At the age of 15, Taylor became a member of Johnny Quale and the Reactions, a semi-professional rock band made up mainly of boys from Truro School.
 Taylor had originally learned guitar, but became a drummer when he realised he had a more natural aptitude for it.
 Taylor taught himself to tune his drums, inspired by Keith Moon of the Who because of the "great drum sounds" on the early Who records.
-Another key influence on Taylor was drummer Mitch Mitchell of the Jimi Hendrix Experience, who Taylor stated was his early role model.
+Another key influence on Taylor was Mitch Mitchell of the Jimi Hendrix Experience, who Taylor stated was his early role model.

-In 1967, Taylor went to London to study dentistry at the London Hospital Medical College, but he became bored with it and changed to biology obtaining a BSc at East London Polytechnic.
+In 1967, Taylor went to London to study dentistry at the London Hospital Medical College, but he became bored with it and switched to biology, obtaining a Bachelor of Science degree at East London Polytechnic.